Foot Health Check

 Kidney function that worsens over a number of years is known as chronic kidney disease.
 Sometimes it can progress to end-stage kidney disease (also known as kidney failure), which requires dialysis or a kidney transplant to keep you alive.

-Have you had an ulcer or amputation in the past?
+Have you had an ulcer or amputation (loss of leg, foot or toe) in the past?

-Do you have a current Foot Ulcer which has been present for >1 month and is below the ankle?
+Do you have a current foot ulcer which has been present for more than 1 month and is below the ankle?

 Foot ulcers can become infected so look out for warning signs such as swelling, colour change in the surrounding skin, your foot feeling hotter than usual, pain or throbbing, pus or an unpleasant smell.